164 Adoptees Off Script with Carrie Cahill Mulligan

 Carrie Cahill Mulligan: Absolutely.

-Haley Radke: Yes, in January.
-So I'm so stoked we arranged that just today, and so I'm so excited to announce that for everyone.
+Haley Radke: Yes.
+In January.
+So I'm so stoked.
+We arranged that just today, and I'm so excited to announce that for everyone.
 Yeah, what do you think about that?

-Carrie Cahill Mulligan: That's amazing because you were just, you're just mentioning you were hoping it could happen and that's the last I heard from you today.
-So
+Carrie Cahill Mulligan: That's amazing because you were just mentioning you were hoping it could happen and that's the last I heard from you today.
+[00:26:00]

 Carrie Cahill Mulligan: Yeah, I hope that people are as excited as you and I are.

-Haley Radke: It's just gonna be us, us and Alice.
+Haley Radke: It's just going to be us, us and Alice.

-Carrie Cahill Mulligan: Even if it's I'm still gonna be pretty psyched because this has been so fun and I agree with you that the most fun has been when we did, it was wonderful to be challenged and we each had piles of books laying around, so we were a little scattered and making up as we went, but like fine tuning it to make it an actual book club where we can, yeah.
+Carrie Cahill Mulligan: Even if it is, I'm still going to be pretty psyched because this has been so fun and I agree with you that it was wonderful to be challenged and we each had piles of books laying around, so we were a little scattered and making up as we went, but like fine-tuning it to make it an actual Book Club where we can look at it from all our different own points of view.
+[00:27:00] I think this is going to be awesome.
+And, we're growing and learning.
+This is the first time we've hosted a Book Club.
+I guess you did a couple.

+Haley Radke: We have done a couple book clubs for the Adoptees On listeners, yes.
 And they were all really good.
-We had some amazing authors.
-And so I'm excited to continue that.
+We had some amazing authors, and so I'm excited to continue that.

-Carrie Cahill Mulligan: But yeah, this is the long term commitment that you ha we haven't made before.
-So a full year of book club is very exciting.
-Honestly, there's more books than looking at the 33 between the three, two of us that we read
+Carrie Cahill Mulligan: But yeah, this is the long-term commitment that we haven't made before.
+So a full year of Book Club is very exciting.
+Honestly, there's more books than looking at the 33 between the two of us that we read.

 Carrie Cahill Mulligan: Yes.
-And it could be some books that people enjoyed hearing us talk about that want to read in community.
+And it could be some books that people enjoyed hearing us talk about and want to read in community.
 And that would be fine too.

 Haley Radke: Yes.